Manufacturing: Manufacturing Workflows: Intro to Manufacturing

 Analytic Account: Allows you assign an analytic account to a work center.
 For more information on Analytic Accounting, please refer to the Accounting documentation.

-We've created a Baking Station and a Decorating station to illustrate Routings.
+We've created a Baking Station and a Decorating station to illustrate Operations/Routings.

 Set the Work Center where production will occur and then select whether you'd like to calculate the Duration Computation based on real time feedback, or set it manually.
 Real Time calculations will overall be more accurate, tracking the time between the produce and Mark as done functions.
 Once the operation is complete, Click save.

-When the operation is outlined to your satisfaction, save the Route.
+When the operation is outlined to your satisfaction, save .

-Once saved, you will acquire a new smart button in the top right corner, called Steps.
+Once saved, returning to the operations overview,you can now add or view related Steps.
 These 'steps' are the stages at which the production will be inspected.
 Opening steps, you will be prompted to create them.

 You will be prompted to give it a Title, and select the Product and Variant if applicable, the Operation Type, and assign the Work Order Operation.